ijeffro/laralocker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Laralocker is a Learning Locker package for Laravel.

-The World's Most Installed Learning Record Store (LRS).
-Learning Locker® has both Open Source and Enterprise editions. ...
-A free course to support you in getting your very own Learning Locker® Learning Record Store up, running and stable for you to develop and test your own xAPI concepts.
+Learning Locker® The World's Most Installed Learning Record Store (LRS).
+Learning Locker® has both Open Source and Enterprise editions.

 Please refer to <a href="https://beta.curatr3.com/courses/learnxapi-101" target="_blank">Learning Locker 101</a> for a basic overview of Learning Locker.
 If you require further understanding of xAPI then please enrol on <a href="https://beta.curatr3.com/courses/understanding-impact-the-final-xapi-frontier/" target="_blank">Understanding the Impact the Final xAPI Frontier</a>.
 If you require additional knowledge about Learning Locker as an LRS, feel free to enrol on <a href="https://beta.curatr3.com/courses/learnxapi-run-your-own-lrs" target="_blank">Run Your Own LRS</a>.